dart-lang/sdk/runtime/vm/service/service.md

 }
 ```

-Currently the _id_ property must be a string.
+The _id_ property must be a string, number, or `null`.
 The Service Protocol
 optionally accepts requests without the _jsonprc_ property.

 An RPC response is a JSON object (http://json.org/).
 The response always specifies an